-We hereby consent to the incorporation by reference in the Registration Statements on Form S-3 (No. 333-114045, No. 333-111702, No. 333-86870 and No. 333-73320) and the Registration Statements on Form S-8 (No. 333-34130, No. 333-37638, No. 333-71336, No. 333-107895 and No. 333-107896) of ON Semiconductor Corporation of the following reports, all of which appear in ON Semiconductor Corporation's Current Report on Form 8-K to be filed on or about May 11, 2004:
+We hereby consent to the incorporation by reference in the Registration Statements on Form S-3 (No. 333-114045, No. 333-111702, No. 333-86870, No. 333-73320 and No. 333-117016) and the Registration Statements on Form S-8 (No. 333-34130, No. 333-71336, No. 333-107895, No. 333-107896 and No. 333-118814) of ON Semiconductor Corporation of the following reports, all of which appear in this Current Report on Form 8-K:

 - Our report dated February 2, 2004, except for the third paragraph of Note 2 for which the date is February 9, 2004, relating to the consolidated financial statements of Semiconductor Components Industries, LLC (a wholly-owned subsidiary of ON Semiconductor Corporation); - Our report dated February 2, 2004, except for the third paragraph of Note 2 for which the date is February 9, 2004, relating to the consolidated financial statements of SCG (China) Holding Corporation (a wholly-owned subsidiary of ON Semiconductor Corporation); - Our report dated February 2, 2004, except for the third paragraph of Note 2 for which the date is February 9, 2004, relating to the consolidated financial statements of ON Semiconductor Trading Ltd. (an indirect wholly-owned subsidiary of ON Semiconductor Corporation); - Our report dated February 2, 2004, except for the third paragraph of Note 2 for which the date is February 9, 2004, relating to the consolidated financial statements of SCG Malaysia Holdings Sdn.
-Bhd. (an indirect wholly-owned subsidiary of ON Semiconductor Corporation); - Our report dated February 2, 2004, except for the third paragraph of Note 2 for which the date is February 9, 2004, relating to the financial statements of SCG Philippines, Incorporated (an indirect wholly-owned subsidiary of ON Semiconductor Corporation); and, - Our report dated February 2, 2004, except for the third paragraph of Note 2 for which the date is February 9, 2004, relating to the financial statements of ON Semiconductor Japan Technology, Ltd. (an indirect wholly-owned subsidiary of ON Semiconductor Corporation).
+Bhd. (an indirect wholly-owned subsidiary of ON Semiconductor Corporation); - Our report dated February 2, 2004, except for the third paragraph of Note 2 for which the date is February 9, 2004, relating to the financial statements of SCG Philippines, Incorporated (an indirect wholly-owned subsidiary of ON Semiconductor Corporation); and, - Our report dated February 2, 2004, except for the third paragraph of Note 2 for which the date is February 9, 2004, relating to the financial statements of ON Semiconductor Japan Technology, Ltd. (an indirect wholly-owned subsidiary of ON Semiconductor Corporation). - /s/ PRICEWATERHOUSECOOPERS LLP

-/s/ PricewaterhouseCoopers LLP PricewaterhouseCoopers LLP Phoenix, Arizona May 10, 2004
+PricewaterhouseCoopers LLP Phoenix, Arizona October 26, 2004